xRedCrystalx/RedProxies/README.md

 python3 main.py --proxy HTTPS
 ```
 ## Configuration:
-Project is made to be as customizable as possible, that is why I have created a config file.
-Currently, this is **JSON** file, but it could get changed to **YAML** or other file types in future.
+This project is made to be as customizable as possible which is why I have created a config file.
+Currently, this is a **JSON** file, but it may be changed to **YAML** or other file types in future.
 ```json
 {
     "<link>" : {